InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Winter is quick to approach once the holidays begin, and with it comes snow and freezing temperatures.
 People will start reaching for sweaters, blankets, and the thermostat.
 That’s right, winter inevitably coincides with a rise in heating bills.
 Whether it’s through electricity, natural gas, or other utilities, it costs more to stay warm.
 But it’s possible to stave off winter’s chill without making your heating bill skyrocket.
 These tips and hacks will have you feeling toasty — not miserly.

-Plug Up Any Holes
+Plug any Holes

-Close the Damper
+Close Your Fireplace’s Damper

 A person warming their hands in front of a wood-burning fireplace